idealogica/good-view/readme.md

 ## 1. What is GoodView?

+It is a simple view implementation.
 By default GoodView uses PHP as template engine but it can be adapted to use any.
 It supports PSR-7 stream rendering so it can be easily used in HTTP middleware.
 GoodView supports nested view and layout views.
-Short example:

 ## 2. Installation